Technoburn/ME405_W25_MECHA03/docs/hardware.rst

 Vss = Vpin * 3.12 * 3.0 / 4095

-*insert open pieces
+// insert open pieces

 The circuit can be quickly made using a prototype board and can be inserted in the connection from the motor driver, to Vin to the Nucleo.
 The voltage divider should be wrapped in insulating tape to prevent unwanted shorts.

-*insert covered
+// insert covered